winfrees/vtea-site/develop.md

 <h2>Developing VTEA</h2>

 Changes and development of VTEA are welcome and ancouraged.
 VTEA was rewritten with a SciJava framework to simplify the addtion of new functionality in image processing, segmentation and analysis.
 Currently, there are three methods for suggesting or making changes or adding functionality.
-This includes:

-1. starting a ticket at the [VTEA repository](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/issues)
-2. Cloning the [VTEA plugin repository](https://github.com/icbm-iupui/vtea_plugin) and compiling a standalone jar to add to FIJI with an installation of VTEA.
-3. Cloning the complete [github repository](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis) and, if desired, use a pull request to merge your changes.

 * TOC
 {:toc}